ivanhb/write/data/README.md

 This folder is empty when you clone the repository.

-The dataset in `json-ld` and `n3` will be created in this folder, after running the instruction given in the `README.md`.
+The dataset in `json-ld` and `n3` serialisations will be created in this folder after running the commands given in the `README.md`.